iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ```

 Notice the similarity with value iteration.
-The only difference is that we are iterating a single evaluation,
+The only difference is on the update rule:
-not an entire optimization problem.
+instead of choosing an optimal action, we just follow along with the policy.

 ##### Policy Improvement